metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 Seq_3  |  15           |  7
 ```

-To select sequences occurring at least ten times in a sample, you have to determine the maximum value of the `merged_sample` tag and compare it to the value ten.
+To select sequences that occur at least ten times in a sample, you have to determine the maximum value of the `merged_sample` tag and compare it to the value ten.

 This can be done using a predicate expression: